-A survey conducted by finder.com found that Americans used mobile payment services like Venmo, Facebook Messenger, Google Wallet, Apple Passbook and Chirpify in 2016 to send and receive money.
+A survey conducted by finder.com found that over 2 in 5 Americans used mobile payment services like Venmo, Facebook Messenger, Google Wallet and Apple Passbook to send and receive money.

 These services are shaking up the banking world by allowing transfers from one bank account to another, some without fees and as fast as in 24 hours.
 It’s no wonder that so many Americans are taking on the trend.
 In fact, 57% — or more than 60 million Americans — use a digital wallet more than any other means of transferring money, like an ATM, cash of bank check.